Virgin Media Two: 2017-present

+After being positioned as a youth-focused channel, As of 2024, Like Virgin Media Three and Virgin Media Four, Virgin Media Two airs programming from the ITV Studios library such as ITV game shows Tipping Point and The Chase, It also airs some programming from Bravo and E! such as Top Chef and The Real Housewives.

 Availability

 At its launch in 2006 Channel 6 was only available on UPC Ireland on channel 106 and a few smaller cable services around the country.
 Later in 2008 it moved to Channel 182 on Sky, however it wanted to be further up the EPG.
 When TV3 bought the channel in 2008 an agreement was reached with Sky to move the channel to 105 a vacant position on Sky Ireland's EPG.
 Since 2011 3e has been available on Saorview.
 3e was originally on Channel 6 on Saorview, TV3 later asked the BAI to instruct Saorview to move 3e to Channel 5, ahead of RTÉ News Now.

 The channel is available to 98% of homes within Ireland through the national digital terrestrial television service Saorview.

 It is available to 80% of homes through digital cable and satellite service such as Virgin Media Ireland, Magnet Networks, Smartvision and Sky Ireland.

 Criticism

 Many viewed Channel 6 as a much better service.
 Channel 6 had a wider variety of content and had introduced many new US first runs to Irish TV.
 While their Irish content was limited to in-studio music programming (Night Shift and Day Shift), many alternative Irish bands had been given the opportunity of appearing to a wider audience.
 TV3's decision to drop Channel 6's home produced programming caused an outcry from many in the music industry.
 As 3e and Virgin Media TWO, it has relied mainly on repeats of TV3 programming, US and English programming and many reality programmes, causing the content of the channel to be diminished.